 Integrated schools must update their Condition Assessment and 10YPP annually, as required for Policy One funding.
 We may audit Condition Assessments to check that they meet our requirements.

-More about Condition Assessments in the 10YPP: Step 2: Develop a Condition Assessment of your buildings and services
+More about Condition Assessments in the 10YPP:

 Using APIS Coordinators